jallex/website-portfolio/README.md

 Welcome to the code for my portfolio website!

-This project was bootstrapped with [Create React App], styling with CSS and ReactMDL and 3D components done with Three.js
+This project was bootstrapped with create-react-app, styling done with CSS and ReactMDL and 3D components done with Three.js